Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: Introduction

 The leading explanation for the monotonic decline in voltage with increasing pressure has been based on electron recapture.\cite{thornton1978magnetron,buyle2003simplified,depla2006discharge,depla2009magnetron,ryabinkin2021structure} When an ion strikes the cathode, an average of $\gamma$ electrons are emitted.
 These cathode-sourced electrons (CSEs) are accelerated in the sheath, but can return to the cathode due to the generally radial magnetic field.
-The electrons that return to the cathode have low energy (several eV), and are either absorbed or back-reflected; we define $C_r$ as the probability of back-reflection.\cite{babout1977mirror,cimino2015detailed} Reflected electrons may similarly return to the cathode, where they may be again reflected or absorbed.
-Electrons that are eventually absorbed are called ``recaptured;'' we define the recapture probability as $f_r$.
+The electrons that return to the cathode have low energy (several eV), and are either absorbed or back-reflected; we define $C_{\rm r}$ as the probability of back-reflection.\cite{babout1977mirror,cimino2015detailed} Reflected electrons may similarly return to the cathode, where they may be again reflected or absorbed.
+Electrons that are eventually absorbed are called ``recaptured;'' we define the recapture probability as $f_{\rm r}$.
 Electrons that lose energy in an ionizing collision cannot return to the cathode, due to the sheath electric field.
-Therefore, we know that electrons that are recaptured contribute no net current, resulting in an effective ion-induced secondary electron emission yield $\gamma_{\rm eff} \equiv \gamma (1-f_r) < \gamma$.\cite{lieberman2005principles, buyle2003simplified} Recapture (hence $f_r$) decreases with increasing pressure, increasing $\gamma_{\rm eff}$, because electron-neutral collisions result in a net transport of electrons away from the cathode due to the axial electric field.
-This has led past studies to claim that $V_d$ decreases with increasing pressure because increasing $\gamma_{\rm eff}$ makes the discharge more efficient (equal current, lower $V_d$).\cite{thornton1978magnetron,buyle2003simplified,depla2006discharge,depla2009magnetron,ryabinkin2021structure} We will show that this is not the primary explanation for the decrease in voltage with increasing pressure.
+Therefore, electrons that are recaptured contribute no net current, resulting in an effective ion-induced secondary electron emission yield $\gamma_{\rm eff} \equiv \gamma (1-f_{\rm r}) < \gamma$.\cite{lieberman2005principles, buyle2003simplified}

+Recapture (hence $f_{\rm r}$) decreases with increasing pressure because electron-neutral collisions result in a net transport of electrons away from the cathode due to the axial electric field.
+The Thornton equation\cite{thornton1978magnetron} is a particle balance model that assumes all ionization is performed by CSEs that gain energy in the sheath, yielding $V \propto \gamma_{\rm eff}^{-1} = (\gamma (1-f_{\rm r}))^{-1}$.
+This framework has led past studies to claim that voltage decreases with increasing pressure because increasing pressure reduces recapture.\cite{thornton1978magnetron,buyle2003simplified,depla2006discharge,depla2009magnetron,ryabinkin2021structure} We will show that this is not the primary explanation for the decrease in voltage with increasing pressure.

+Since the introduction of the Thornton equation, many studies have found that electron heating in the presheath contributes substantially to the total ionization rate.\cite{buyle2005simplified, huo2013sheath, brenning2016role} Studies often distinguish between the sheath heating experienced by the CSEs and the presheath heating experienced by all electrons, which has been variably referred to as Ohmic heating, Joule heating, or Hall heating.\cite{eremin2023electron} In this work, we directly probe the influence of the sheath and presheath on ionization and study how these regions depend on pressure and cathode surface conditions.